pomerium/pomerium/docs/docs/topics/original-request-context.md

 ## Abstract

-When a User communicates with a service downstream of Pomerium, the service can identify that user by the `X-Pomerium-JWT-Assertion` header, added by Pomerium, which provides as a value a Java Web Token (**JWT**) identifying the user.
+When a User communicates with a service downstream of Pomerium, the service can identify that user by the `X-Pomerium-JWT-Assertion` header, added by Pomerium, which provides as a value a Json Web Token (**JWT**) identifying the user.

 Should that service need to communicate with another Pomerium-protected service to construct the response, that connection should be authorized through Pomerium with a [Service Account](/enterprise/concepts.md#service-accounts).
 Service accounts should be provided to Pomerium from the first service as a bearer token header, i.e. `Authorization: Bearer Pomerium-${service_acount_jwt}`.
 This header is how the secondary service authenticates the machine-to-machine interaction.